sakshipriya10/Walmart/README.md

 - Natural language understanding with AI backend (OpenRouter or Gemini)
 - Instant product results based on user intent

-### 🪄 Augmented Reality (AR)
+### 🪄 Gamified Shopping
+- Makes shopping more fun and interactive
+- Spin wheel and Scratch Cards for crazy deals and discounts
-- Visualize products in your space
+- Share products and get rewards
-- Seamless transition from object detection to AR try-on mode
+- leader board functionality according to bonous points

 ### ❤️ Wishlist & Cart
 - Add products to Wishlist with one click